ky230/AHT20/README.md

 # Details of QCQC_PKU/qaqc-pku-gui-TCA9548A.py
 This is test version of qaqc-gui-pku  with new update

+new version of qaqc-gui please find in gitlab, other python file you can find in my foloder QAQC_PKU_gui

 ## other new files
 QCQC_PKU/TCA9548A.py  QCQC_PKU/drawplot.py  QCQC_PKU/test.py TCA9548A.ino